karkman/MMB-117_EnvironmentalMicrobiology/Exercises/QCandTrimming.md

 ## Quality control for trimmed data

-Its good practice to check the data quality once more to make sure everything is OK.
+It's good practice to check the data quality once more to make sure everything is OK.
 Run the same QC steps to the trimmmed data.
 You need to fill in the correct paths to input and output files, and any relevant options for both steps.

 ```bash
 module load biokit/11.3.0